Registration for 2024 Summer Camp:

-To ensure the highest quality program, and to provide the best in personal attention, we accept a limited number of campers each week.
-Our program is staffed with full-time adult professionals and 3 additional counselors for each week.
+Camp is limited to children ages 7 to 13.
+To ensure the highest quality program and to provide the best in personal attention, we accept a limited number of campers each week.

 Sample Activity Schedule

-Here’s a time line example of a day in the life of camp at Northwestern Stables.
+Here’s an example of a day at camp.
 Of course, activities vary to provide variety and a complete horse experience.
 Children are arranged in groups based on their riding level.

-12:45 – 1:30: Camp Room Activity- Arts and crafts like painting horseshoes, creating frames, molding clay, etc.
+- 12:45 – 1:30: Arts and Crafts – Hands-on activities include tie-dying, painting horseshoes, creating frames, and molding clay.

-2:15 – 2:45: Barn Chores – Campers can assist with feeding the horses their grain, sweeping the barn and straightening the tack room.
+- 2:15 – 2:45: Barn Chores – Campers assist with feeding the horses their grain, sweeping the barn, and caring for the tack.